robotpony/w42/trash/summer-of-code-finding-my-way-back-to-product.md

 ### Product Briefs as Compass

-Every two weeks or so, I forced myself to write a product brief.
-Not for anyone else, just for me.
+Every two weeks or so, I forced myself to write a product brief, either for a pet project, or for a commercial product idea.
+Not for anyone else, just for my own practice and growth.
 This wasn't about features and user stories.
 It was about articulating value.
 I enjoyed these mini projects more than I expected.

 Why does this thing need to exist?
 Who suffers if it doesn't?
 What changes if it does?